 Learn and play with these downloadable excel dashboards!
 You will get eye-catching solutions.
 It’s time to build something new, something special.
 That’s the point.

-What is a dashboard?
+What is a Dashboard?

-General rules and guidelines for effective dashboard design
+General rules and guidelines for effective Dashboard design

 Start with users, not the data.
 The best way to start is to understand the objectives and motivations of end-users.
-If you can realize this for sure you will create a dashboard in Excel that is most useful for them.
+If you can realize this for sure, you will create a dashboard in Excel that is most useful for them.

-Create clean Structure and easy navigation.
+Create a clean structure and easy navigation.
 Create a detailed and well thought out menu structure.
 Your goal is that the users be able to orientate easily about the information most relevant to them.
 There are several Excel tricks exist for making professional menus.
 Try to organize the indicators into the appropriate hierarchy.
 So, the users will always know which level they are on in the structure.

 You will see that in these and like cases contextual help is helpful.
 We’ll show you the logical link between contextual help and dashboard in our step-by-step tutorial.

-You have many possibilities to create proper layout.
-Some like to plan simply in Word or Power Point.
+You have many possibilities to create a proper layout.
+Some like to plan just in Word or PowerPoint.
 Some prefer the classical methods, takes out a sheet of paper and sketch the ideas.

 Here is the layout of our dashboard: